cremalab/boxl/README.md

 <details >
 <summary>
-<code><strong>idealWidth:</strong> string (default: undefined)</code>
+<code><strong>idealSize:</strong> string (default: undefined)</code>
 </summary>

 #### Description

-Defines the preferred/ideal width of the component a may need to be combined with min-/max-/width via the style property to achieve the desired result.
+Defines the preferred/ideal width or hight (depending on the parent's `direction`) of the component and may need to be combined with min-/max-/width via the style property to achieve the desired result.

+If the parent direction is "vertical" (default), `idealSize` will affect the _height_ of the component.
+If the parent direction is "horizontal", `idealSize` will affect the _width_ of the component.

 #### Example